Center For Science, Technology, Engineering, and Mathematics

 Data Wrangling and Visualization (4.5 credits)

-Students will use Python to wrangle large, messy data sets into forms suitable for modeling and analysis and create visualizations that provide useful insights for decision-making.
+Students use Python to wrangle large, messy data sets into forms suitable for modeling and analysis and create visualizations that provide useful insights for decision-making.

 STM 2301